princjef/mageutil/bintool/README.md

 func NewGo(pkg, version string, opts ...Option) (*BinTool, error)
 ```

-NewGo initializes a BinTool with the provided go package and version\.
-Additional options may be provided to configure things such as the version test command and folder containing the binary tool\.
+NewGo initializes a BinTool with the provided go package and version.
+Additional options may be provided to configure things such as the version test command and folder containing the binary tool.

 ### func \(\*BinTool\) [Command](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L199>)